golioth/golioth-zephyr-sdk/samples/dfu/README.rst

 - Golioth credentials
 - Network connectivity

-Using nRF9160 Feather with nRF Connect SDK
+nRF9160-based devices with nRF Connect SDK
 ******************************************

 Build Zephyr sample application for nRF9160 Feather:

 .. code-block:: console

+   $ #Build for the Circuit Dojo nrf9160 Feather:
    $ west build -b circuitdojo_feather_nrf9160_ns samples/dfu
+   $ #or build for the Thingy:91:
+   $ west build -b thingy91_nrf9160_ns samples/dfu

 Enter bootloader and use ``mcumgr`` to flash firmware:

 .. code-block:: console

+   $ #Flashing the Circuit Dojo nRF9160 Feather
    $ mcumgr --conntype=serial --connstring='dev=/dev/ttyUSB0,baud=1000000' image upload build/zephyr/app_update.bin
+   $ #Flashing example for Thingy:91
+   $ mcumgr --conntype=serial --connstring='dev=/dev/ttyACM0,baud=115200' image upload build/zephyr/app_update.bin

-Now rebuild application with assigned new version to 1.2.3 to distinguish it from old firmware:
+Now rebuild the application with the new version number 1.2.3 to distinguish it from the old firmware:

 .. code-block:: console

-   $ west build -p -b circuitdojo_feather_nrf9160_ns samples/dfu -- -DCONFIG_MCUBOOT_IMAGE_VERSION=\"1.2.3\"
+   $ west build -b circuitdojo_feather_nrf9160_ns samples/dfu -- -DCONFIG_MCUBOOT_IMAGE_VERSION=\"1.2.3\"

-Follow `Start DFU using goliothctl`_ to create new firmware release and roll it out to device, but use ``build/zephyr/app_update.bin`` instead of ``new.bin`` in the first step when uploading new artifact:
+Jump down to the `Start DFU using goliothctl`_ section lower on this page and follow those steps to create a new firmware release and roll it out to the device. **IMPORTANT:** use ``build/zephyr/app_update.bin`` instead of ``new.bin`` in the first step when uploading the new artifact:

 .. code-block:: console